orangeandbronze/main-website/_posts/jobs/2022-02-10-technical-recruiter.markdown

 ---
 layout:       jobs
 class:        job
-title:        "Technical Recruiter"
+title:        "Technical Recruiter (Work From Home)"
-titles:       "Technical Recruiter"
+titles:       "Technical Recruiter (Work From Home)"
 photo: "https://www.orangeandbronze.com/assets/images/fb-careers.png"
 description:  A highly skilled and competent professional who is responsible for the implementation of various recruitment and selection initiatives, and day-to-day general HR functions; directly reports to the HR Business Partner.
 date:         2022-02-10 10:00:00 +0800